What does it mean to live in harmony with nature?

 Anxiety is necessary for survival.
 Emotions are beyond our control.
 They're not only natural responses to life, there's a reason we have this spectrum of emotions and it's inevitable. - Holly Sugg

-She cites anxiety as an example, stating that anxiety is necessary for survival.
-She shares that according to Morita therapy, when people have desires for things, they will also have corresponding fears or difficult emotions.
+For instance, anxiety is necessary for survival.
+According to Morita therapy, when people have desires for things, they will also have corresponding fears or difficult emotions.
 If they have a strong desire to succeed, they will also tend to have a fear of failure.
-And, emotions aren’t seen as positive or negative, but simply as pleasant or unpleasant., Not good or bad.
+And, emotions aren’t seen as positive or negative, but simply as pleasant or unpleasant — not good or bad.

-Holly states that Morita believed that emotions naturally ebb and flow and pass with time if people just allow them to run the natural course.
+Morita believed that emotions naturally ebb and flow and pass with time if people just allow them to run the natural course.
 Emotions are not considered controllable, therefore people are not considered responsible for them, and can’t be judged badly for them.
 But Morita did emphasize that behavior is controllable, and that people’s actions don’t need to be dictated by how they feel.
-Morita believed that people are responsible for taking the action that they need to take regardless of what emotions that might come along with it.
+People are responsible for taking the action that they need to take regardless of what emotions that might come along with it.